-Command / Role Description Key/CSP Key types Service Unaut h JSO / User NSO access Set ACL No handle, ACL handle, ACL Sets the ACL for an existing key.
+Command / Service Role Description Key/CSP access Key types Unauth JSO / User NSO - Set ACL No handle, ACL handle, ACL Sets the ACL for an existing key.
 The existing ACL for the key must allow the operation.
 Sets the Access Control List for a key object Set Application Data No handle, ACL handle, ACL Stores information with a key.
 Sets the application data stored with a key object Set KM No cert yes Loads a key object as a module key.
 Uses a key object, sets a module key AES, Triple DES Set NSO Perm init init No Loads a key hash as the nCipher Security Officer's Key and sets the security policy to be followed by the module.
 This can only be performed while the unit is in the initialisation state.
 Sets the nCipher Security officer's key hash.
-[SHA-1 hash of DSA key] Set RTC No cert yes Sets the real-time clock.
-No access to keys or CSPs Set SEE Machine No cert handle handle Loads the contents of a buffer (created by CreateBuffer / LoadBuffer ) as the SEE machine for this module.
-This command checks the signatures on the buffer.
-Uses a public key provided in buffer DSA, Triple DES MAC, HMAC Sign No handle, ACL handle, ACL Returns the digital signature or MAC of plain text using a stored key.
+[SHA-1 hash of DSA key] Sign No handle, ACL handle, ACL Returns the digital signature or MAC of plain text using a stored key.
 Uses a key object RSA, DSA, ECDSA, Triple DES MAC, HMAC, KCDSA Sign Module State No handle, ACL handle, ACL Signs a certificate describing the modules security policy, as set by SetNSOPerm Uses the module signing key [DSA] Send Share No handle, ACL handle, ACL Reads a logical token share and encrypts it under an impath key for transfer to another module where it can be loaded using ReceiveShare Uses an Impath key, exports encrypted share.
 [AES, Triple DES] Statistics Enumerate Tree yes yes yes Reports the statistics available.
+No access to keys or CSPs Statistic Get Value yes yes yes Reports a particular statistic.
 No access to keys or CSPs

-Command / Role Description Key/CSP access Key types Service Unaut h JSO / User NSO Statistic Get Value yes yes yes Reports a particular statistic.
-No access to keys or CSPs Trace SEE World No cert yes Reports debugging output from a SEE World .
-No access to keys or CSPs Update Firware Service (Calls Programming Begin Programming Begin Chunk Programming End Block Programming End Chunk Programming End) monito r monito r monito r These commands are used in the update firmware service.
+Command / Service Role Description Key/CSP access Key types Unauth JSO / User NSO Update Firware Service (Calls Programming Begin Programming Begin Chunk Programming Load Block Programming End Chunk Programming End) monitor monitor monitor These commands are used in the update firmware service.
 The individual commands are required to load the candidate firmware image in sections small enough to be transported by the interface. nCipher supply the LoadROM utility for the administrator to use for this serice.
 This utility issues the correct command sequence to load the new firmware.
-The module will only be operating in a FIPS approved mode if you install firmware that has been validated by NIST / CSE.
-Administrators who require FIPS validation should only upgrade firmware after NIST / CSE issue a new certificate.
+The module will only be operating in a FIPS approved mode if you install firmware that has been validated by NIST / CSEC.
+Administrators who require FIPS validation should only upgrade firmware after NIST / CSEC issue a new certificate.
 The monitor also checks that the Version Sequence Number (VSN) of the firmware is as high or higher than the VSN of the firmware currently installed.
 Uses Firmware Integrity Key and Firmware Confidentiality Keys.
 Sets Firmware Integrity Key and Firmware Confidentiality Keys.
 [DSA, Triple DES] Verify No handle, ACL handle, ACL Verifies a digital signature using a stored key.
 Uses a key object.
 RSA, DSA, ECDSA, Triple DES MAC, HMAC, KCDSA Write File level 2 cert yes Writes a file, but not a logical token, to a smart card or software token.
 Note these files do not have an ACL, use the NVMEM commands to create files with an ACL.
-No access to keys or CSPs

-Command / Service Role Description Key/CSP Key types Unaut h JSO / User NSO access Write Share No cert handle handle Writes a new share to a smart card or software token.
+No access to keys or CSPs Write Share No cert handle handle Writes a new share to a smart card or software token.
 The number of shares that can be created is specified when the token is created.
 All shares must be written before the token is destroyed.
 Sets pass phrase, uses module key, creates share, uses pass phrase and module key, creates share key, uses module key, uses share key, exports encrypted share.
 [AES, Triple DES, SHA-1]